ChinmaySKulkarni/Traveling-Salesman/README.md

 # Traveling-Salesman
-C implementation of a the traveling salesman problem.
+C implementation of the traveling salesman problem.